-In fall 2021, we’ll complete the construction of a key project for Western Libraries: a new two-storey Learning Commons on the main floor and mezzanine of the largest library on Western campus.
+In early 2022, we’ll complete construction of a key element of the Weldon Revitalization Project: a new two-storey Learning Commons on the main floor and mezzanine of the largest library on Western campus.

 This new space increases the number and kinds of study seats available, so that students can connect to critical research and learning supports.

-Weldon will have a Family Room for students to study alongside their young children and we’ll introduce a community space for small events hosted by Western Libraries and our partners.
+Weldon will have a Family Room for students to study alongside their young children and we’ll introduce a Community Room for small events hosted by Western Libraries and our partners.

-The Learning Commons also includes a reading lounge for discovering and enjoying books, and on the ground floor, compact shelving allows for growth of on-site collections.
+The Learning Commons will also include a reading lounge for discovering and enjoying books, and on the ground floor, compact shelving will allow for growth of on-site collections.

-When you return to Western this fall, our goal is to reveal a modernized library space that respects and accentuates Weldon’s Brutalist architectural legacy.
 In the meantime, you’re invited to follow the journey to a revitalized Weldon.
-Browse this site to learn more about our plans and check out updates as construction is underway.
+Browse this site to learn more about our plans and check out updates as construction continues.